 If authentication and SQL authorization are both enabled, only the database owner has execute privileges on this procedure by default.
-See "Enabling user authentication" and "Setting the SQL standard authorization mode" in the Derby Developer's Guide for more information.
+See "Configuring user authentication" and "Configuring user authorization" in the Derby Security Guide for more information.
 The database owner can grant access to other users.
 The user must also have INSERT privileges on the table.